bogdanvuk/phd/source/efti.rst

 .. tabularcolumns:: L{0.09\linewidth} | *{10}{R{0.075\linewidth}}

 .. _tbl-max-iter-comp-acc:
-.. csv-table:: List of datasets (and their characteristics) from the UCI database, that are used in the experiments throughout this thesis
+.. csv-table:: The average fitness values for the DTs induced using different number of iterations
     :header-rows: 1
     :file: scripts/max-iter-comp-acc.csv

 .. tabularcolumns:: L{0.09\linewidth} | *{10}{R{0.075\linewidth}}

 .. _tbl-max-iter-comp-size:
-.. csv-table:: List of datasets (and their characteristics) from the UCI database, that are used in the experiments throughout this thesis
+.. csv-table:: The average sizes of the DTs induced using different number of iterations
     :header-rows: 1
     :file: scripts/max-iter-comp-size.csv